-53. How will ISS assess an equity plan amendment proposal when the company does not disclose the updated plan document?
+51. How will ISS assess an equity plan amendment proposal when the company does not clearly disclose the updated plan document?

 In rare instances, a company presenting a plan amendment proposal discloses in the proxy a summary of the amended provisions/plan but does not disclose the full text of the revised plan.
 A summary of the plan alone is generally not sufficient to enable investors to make an informed evaluation of the full equity plan.
-It also may impede ISS' ability to assess plan features under the EPSC evaluation.
-In cases where the company does not disclose the revised equity plan document in the proxy and also does not indicate in the proxy where the revised plan document is filed, ISS may recommend "against" the plan amendment proposal, as the company has not provided sufficient information to enable shareholders to fully evaluate the revised plan.
+In cases where the company does not disclose the revised equity plan document in the proxy or does not indicate in the proxy where the revised plan document is filed, ISS may recommend "against" the plan amendment proposal, as the company has not provided sufficient information to enable shareholders to fully evaluate the revised plan.
 ISS may recommend against any equity-related proposal if it is determined that the disclosure is incomplete such that it prevents a fully informed vote by investors.

-Appendix: 2023 Value-Adjusted Burn Rate Benchmarks
+Appendix: 2025 Value-Adjusted Burn Rate Benchmarks

 S&P500

 GICS Description Burn Rate Benchmark

-10 Energy 0.86%
+10 Energy 0.84%

 15 Materials 0.77%

 20 Industrials 0.77%

-25 Consumer Discretionary 1.18%
+25 Consumer Discretionary 1.11%

 30 Consumer Staples 0.77%

-35 Health Care 0.90%
+35 Health Care 0.91%

-40 Financials 0.89%
+40 Financials 0.98%

-45 Information Technology 1.94%
+45 Information Technology 2.04%

-50 Communication Services 1.52%
+50 Communication Services 1.58%

 55 Utilities 0.77%

 60 Real Estate 0.77%